niksilver/burnup/README.md

 This is essential to track changes: it shows the story was created, and then changed twice.
 Every time a story changes it must appear on its own line.

-You are mostly free to add whichever columns you like (whatever makes sense to you and your project) but there are two columns which are essential to tracking historical changes:
+We are mostly free to add whichever columns we like (whatever makes sense to us and our project) but there are two columns which are essential to tracking historical changes:

 - A unique ID for each story